zh250/RevokeSuspiciousCerts/Android/README.md

                         783333c9687df63377efceddd82efa9101913e8e
         Serial Number: 827,864 [These are hex values]

-Installing this tool may prevent you from getting an updated blacklist, should a next Diginotar occurs.
+Using this tool may prevent you from getting an updated blacklist, should a next Diginotar occurs.

 For more detailed description on certificate blacklisting on Android, see